On the Generalized Degrees of Freedom of Noncoherent Interference Channel: Introduction

-A natural training-based scheme learns the channel at the receiver and uses the estimate to operate a coherent decoder.
-Such a scheme is known to be degrees of freedom (DoF) optimal for single-user multiple input multiple output (MIMO) channel \cite{Zheng_Tse_Grassmann_MIMO}.
-A natural question to ask is whether operating the noncoherent IC with such a standard training-based scheme is gDoF optimal.
-The main observation in this paper is that we can improve the gDoF of the natural training-based coherent scheme in several regimes for the noncoherent IC.
+A standard training-based scheme estimates the channel at the receiver using known training symbols sent from the transmitter and uses the estimate to operate a coherent decoder.
+Such a scheme is known to be DoF optimal for the noncoherent single-user MIMO channel \cite{Zheng_Tse_Grassmann_MIMO}.
+A natural question to ask is whether operating the noncoherent IC with such a standard training-based scheme achieves the gDoF region.
+The main observation in this paper is that we can improve the prelog region of the standard training-based coherent schemes in several regimes for the noncoherent IC.